finbourne/lusid-sdk-python/sdk/docs/RelationalDatasetDefinitionApi.md

 [EARLY ACCESS] UpdateRelationalDatasetDefinition: Update a Relational Dataset Definition

 Update an existing relational dataset definition.
+Applicable only to the definitions that are not yet in use i.e. there are no DataPoints associated with this definition.

 ### Example